Steve Moneghetti

-Stephen James "Steve" Moneghetti, AM (born 26 September 1962), is an Australian long-distance runner and physical health consultant, represented Australia on many occasions.
+Stephen James "Steve" Moneghetti, AM (born 26 September 1962), is an Australian long-distance runner and physical health consultant who has represented Australia on many occasions.
 Moneghetti has a degree in civil engineering, a graduate diploma in education and an honorary doctorate from the University of Ballarat.
 He is a personal development consultant with the Ministry of Education and chair of the Victorian Review into Physical and Sport Education in Schools.

 Moneghetti was born in Ballarat, Victoria, and was not considered to be a good runner in primary school.
 When he attempted to join Little Athletics, his father was told that Moneghetti was not wanted.
 However, by high school (St Patrick's College, Ballarat) he had developed into an excellent endurance athlete and was well on his way to becoming one of Australia's greatest marathon runners.

-He is married to Tanya Moneghetti and they have four children Emma, Laura, Matthew and Olivia.
+He is married to Tanya Moneghetti, and they have four children: Emma, Laura, Matthew and Olivia.